 What to Major in to Become a Nutritionist

-There are several areas of concentration and research available to master's and doctoral students in nutrition as well.
-Students in graduate programs in nutrition may focus on:
+Although it's not required, some nutritionists hold advanced degrees.
+There are several areas of concentration and research available to master's and doctoral students in nutrition.
+Students in graduate programs may focus on:

 - Sports nutrition